JonahKauffman13/JonahKauffman13.github.io/journal/tcpip.md

 The transport layer of the internet's protocol stack or the physical transmission of data packets.
 At this level, the packets are converted into binary (1's and 0's).

+Protocols in this layer include:
 - UDP
 - RP
 ## Internet

 The process of the information going around the internet and finding where it is supposed to arrive to.

+Protocols in this layer include:
 - Routing
 - IP
 ## Link (or Network Access)